-- Is Representative/Senator\\\\ willing to support: - Reauthorization of the Violence Against Women Act with key enhancements and no rollbacks. - SASP: \$50 million for the Sexual Assault Services Program at the Office on Violence Against Women. - VOCA: A steady release of funds based on a 3-year average of deposits for the Crime Victims Fund at DOJ. - RPE: Increased appropriations for Rape Prevention & Education Program at the CDC to \$75 million and increasing the authorization of RPE to \$150 million in the reauthorization of the Violence Against Women Act.
+- Is Representative/Senator\\\\ willing to support: - SASP: \$50 million for the Sexual Assault Services Program at the Office on Violence Against Women. - VOCA: A steady release of funds based on deposits for the Crime Victims Fund at DOJ; updated language to increase deposits' and fund tribal services. - RPE: Increase appropriations for Rape Prevention & Education Program at the CDC to \$75 million; increase the authorization of RPE to \$150 million and require collaboration with and funding for sexual assault coalitions in the reauthorization of the Violence Against Women Act.